Interpret your retention analysis

 • Understand the different ways to measure retention

 Amplitude’s Retention Analysis chart helps you drive product adoption by showing you how often users return to your product after triggering an initial event.
-This article will describe how the Retention Analysis chart works, and how you should interpret the data it contains.
+This article describes how the Retention Analysis chart works, and how you should interpret the data it contains.

 Analyzing your retention analysis data takes place in the chart area.
-There, you will be able to:
+There, you can:

 Before you begin